thefunkygibbon/eafm-enhanced/README.md

 # 🌊 EAFM-Enhanced: Environment Agency Flood Monitoring (Enhanced)

-**EAFME** is a feature-rich, "context-aware" fork of the official Home Assistant Environment Agency integration.
+**EAFME** is a feature-rich, fork of the official Home Assistant Environment Agency integration.

-While the original integration provides essential raw data, **EAFME** is designed to provide actionable intelligence—telling you not just *how high* the river is, but what that level actually means for your local area.
+While the original integration provides essential raw data, it could not support monitoring stations if they shared a name with other ones, which account for 8% of the total list.  **EAFME** is designed to provide actionable intelligence—telling you not just *how high* the river is, but what that level actually means for your local area.

 ---